breatheco-de/jwt-authentication-with-flask-react/README.md

 The use of [this template/boilerplate](https://github.com/4GeeksAcademy/react-flask-hello) is recomended to start the development, it already comes with the necesary setup and installation for start coding in one minute.

+## 🗒️ Instructions

+Implement an authentication system with the following parts:

+1. **Signup**: The user must be able to pick its email, any password and submit the form, a new user must be created in the database and the user must be redirected to the login form afterwards.
+2. **Login**: The user fills out its email and password and it's redirected to the private dashboard after successfull authentication.
+3. **Validation**: Any page considered "private" must always validate that the current user is valid, if not, the page must redirect the user back to login.
+4. **Logout**: Any moment the user must be able to press "logout" in the navbar and it will get redirected back to the login path.

+## 🌱 How to start coding this project:

+Do not clone this repository.

+1. The first step to start coding is cloning the [React.js + Flask API boilerplate](https://github.com/4GeeksAcademy/react-flask-hello) on your local computer or opening it using gitpod.

+a) If using Gitpod (recommended) you can clone the boilerplate by [clicking here](https://gitpod.io#https://github.com/4GeeksAcademy/react-flask-hello).

+b) If working locally type the following command from your command line: `git clone https://github.com/4GeeksAcademy/react-flask-hello`.

+💡 Remember to create a new repository, update the remote (`git remote set-url origin <your new url>`), and upload the code to your new repository using `add`, `commit` and `push`.

+## More details about the authentication:

 Usually an authentication system is implemented in 4 parts:

 ### Token Validation